Starting a clothing brand without experience – 7 things you need to know

 See also: choosing materials for your clothing line.

-7. Start with a workshop that thinks along (not just executes)
+7. Start with a studio that thinks along (not just executes)

-A good workshop helps you with fit, materials, planning, and realistic costs.
+A good studio helps you with fit, materials, planning, and realistic costs.
 Especially if you have no experience, guidance is super important.

 You can go to Atelier Jungles for: